Table of Contents

 - Declared entire project free from all proprietary software.
 Anyone using a standard Kubuntu Linux machine should be able to pick up the project using the documented procedures with zero start-up cost for software.

-- New county records from the database are published (Daniel et al. 2009).
+- New county records from the database are published (Daniel et al. 2009) in the 2009 newsletter.

 - April 2010